 Our research project on crisis support in all four pilot areas was completed in April 2021.
 The project explored perceptions and experiences of crisis support among LA and VCS professionals, as well as service-users.
 Read the Oldham report in full here.

 Year 1 of the pilot

+Responding to Covid-19 obviously dictated CCS programme work in all pilot sites since March 2020.
+September 2020 marked the first year of the pilot in Oldham, and this felt like an appropriate time to bring local partners together to consider how the next phase of the programme should develop.
 The main purpose of the Year 1 Partnership meeting was not to review the previous year but rather to look ahead.
 This short briefing note was shared with local partners beforehand and attendees were invited to sign the new Oldham Partnership Charter which sets out the aims local CCS programme partners are collectively working towards.

 The CCS Programme has partnered with the Smallwood Trust to distribute small grants to financially vulnerable women in all four CCS pilot areas.
 In Oldham, funding from the Smallwood Trust has been awarded to SAWN, REEL CIC and Inspire Women- local community organisations either working exclusively to women or providing a range of support to families.

 The CCS programme hosted regular video calls with local authority representatives and VCS organisations in each pilot area to establish how the programme could support local responses to the pandemic.
 Issues highlighted in Oldham included support for people with No Recourse to Public Funds, access to re-used furniture and white goods and the challenge of reaching digitally excluded households.